Holly Grier- Wallace

 2-3small to medium sized zucchini, sliced lengthwise in approximately 1/4

-·salt and pepper to taste
+·salt and pepper, to taste

 1/2"olive oil, extra virgin in a skillet

 How to Make Fried Zucchini

 - Heat the oil to medium-high, when the oil is hot enough, carefully drop in the zucchini one at a time.

 Here is a good tip to test the hot oil: Use the handle of a wooden spoon or a wooden chopstick.
-When the oil has preheated, dip the handle of a wooden spoon or a chopstick into the oil.
+When the oil has pre-heated, dip the handle of a wooden spoon or a chopstick into the oil.
 If the oil starts steadily bubbling, then the oil is hot enough for frying.
 If the oil bubbles vigorously, then the oil is too hot and needs to cool a bit.
 If you don't see any or very few bubbles pop up – then the oil is not hot enough.

 - Holly's Dipping Sauces: Here are a couple of my tried and true recipes for dipping sauce ~

-Ranch Dill Dip: Using about 1/2 cup of Ranch Dressing, add fresh diced dill and mix well
+Ranch Dill Dip: Using about 1/2 cup of ranch dressing, add fresh diced dill and mix well.

 Cucumber Ranch and Herb Dip: Using about 1/2 cup of ranch dressing, add approximately 1/4 cup diced cucumber, 3-4 sprigs of diced cilantro, basil, and oregano.
 Mix well.